nikspyratos/toybox/README.md

 If you need _even more_ than that:
 - **Splitting into services**: You can split portions of your app into new services, and scale those servers in particular.
 It's the same as `Separation of concerns`, but for your actual codebase.
 Note: `service` doesn't have to mean `microservice`.
 - **Auto-scaling**: Here be dragons.
 Take time to learn the tools you need and understand them, or hire professional help.
 Keywords: Containerisation, orchestration.
+Or, YOLO and experiment with the [Spatie Dynamic Servers](https://spatie.be/docs/laravel-dynamic-servers/v1/introduction) package.
 If you're at the point of needing these and more, congrats!
 You (hopefully) have a profitable & successful startup.
 You need to start hiring people.
 If you're still using this README, you're trying to melt steel with a lighter.

 ## Other recommendations for business operations, launching, etc.